github-education-resources/graduation/README.md

 ---
 name: FULLNAME-OR-NICKNAME # No longer than 18 characters
 institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
-profile_pic: mona.png # Relative path to the image you uploaded (ex. mona.png)
+profile_pic: mona.png # Name and extension of your profile picture(ex. mona.png)
 quote: YOUR-SENIOR-QUOTE # no longer than 100 characters
 github_user: YOUR-GITHUB-USERNAME
 ---